 Fibrous septae or retinaculae cutis?

 By the way, the term fibrous septae, although widely used is wrong.
-Research has shown that there are no septae in cellulite, i.e. there are not entire walls that separate fat compartments from each other.
+Research has shown that there are no septae in cellulite, i.e. there exist no walls that separate fat compartments from each other.
 There are skin ligaments instead, that connect skin above to fascia underneath.

 On ultrasound and MRI these things may deceivingly look like septae.
 Merriam-Webster defines a septum as “a dividing wall or membrane especially between bodily spaces or masses of soft tissue”.